 Highlights: Courageous, Intelligent, Spirited.

-Standard Schnauzers are some of the most reliable dogs out there.
+Standard Schnauzers are some of the most reliable dogs in the dogdom.
 They’re brave and confident, but also have a energetic and fun-loving side to them as well.

 Put them in the right family-oriented environment and they will thrive as companion dogs.
-On the other hand, assign them a specific duty (such as rat-hunting) and they will get it done.
+On the other hand, assign them a specific duty (such as rat-hunting) and they will get it done no matter what.

 RECOMMENDED: Are Schnauzers Smart Dogs?